 The 2014 Power of Choice Brochure provides a quick overview of the light bulbs that have been or will be banned due to legislation.

-New labels will be featured on CFL, LED and traditional incandescent and halogen light bulb packages in an effort to help consumers and businesses make informed purchasing decisions.
-Bulb facts will include brightness; energy cost; life expectancy, light appearance; energy used (wattage) and mercury notification (if applicable).
-It's just another way Westinghouse provides Lighting Solutions...made easy!
+New labels on CFL, LED, traditional incandescent and halogen light bulb packages are designed to help consumers and businesses make informed purchasing decisions.
+All Lighting Facts labels include brightness, energy cost, life expectancy, light appearance, energy used (wattage) and mercury notification (if applicable).
+It's just another way Westinghouse makes lighting choices easy!